 There's no mistaking that the Pixel C is a premium tablet.
 Finished in Anodized Aluminum, the Pixel C looks and feels like an expensive piece of tech as soon as you lay eyes and hands on it.

-That style isn't light though, and at 517g it's considerably heavier than the similarly proportioned iPad Air 2, which tips the scales at 437g – although the Air 2 is narrower and thinner than the 242 x 179 x 7mm Pixel C.
+That style isn't light though, and at 517g it's considerably heavier than the similarly proportioned iPad Pro 9.7, which tips the scales at 437g – although the Pro 9.7 is shorter, narrower and thinner than the 242 x 179 x 7mm Google Pixel C.

 There's a healthy amount of bezel surrounding the 10.2-inch display, and considering there's no physical home key it feels like wasted space.
-I'd have liked a larger screen, or tighter dimensions – but the tech has to fit somewhere, which probably explains the extra bulk.
+We'd have liked a larger screen, or tighter dimensions – but the tech has to fit somewhere, which probably explains the extra bulk.

 You don't even get a fingerprint scanner, a feature that Google's included in its latest duo of smartphones after providing dedicated support for the digit-reading tech with Android Marshmallow.
 It feels a little bit like a missed opportunity.